AdobeDocs/campaign-web.en/help/v8/workflows/activities/load-file.md

 >title="Delete file after import"
 >abstract="Toggle the **Delete file after import** to delete the original file from the server after the file is imported."

->[!AVAILABILITY]
->
->These options are in Limited Availability (LA).
-They are restricted to customers running on a Campaign server v8.7 and cannot be deployed on any other environment.

 1. In the **Reject management** section, specify how the activity should behave in case of errors: